Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <figcaption> Figure 26.
 K-Means Clustering of Cumulative Drought Anomalies in Kentucky from July 1998 to June 2001   </figcaption>
 </figure> <br>

-<p> To date, agglomerative clustering has been applied to this dataset with four clusters, while k-means has been used with two clusters.
-As shown earlier in the consensus algorithm in Figure 22, most algorithms agreed on two clusters, although three clusters received the second-highest score.
-Since the workflow and code for the k-means model with two clusters have already been established, it would be prudent to explore how the data performs when organized into three clusters. </p> <br>
+<p> So far, agglomerative clustering has been applied to this dataset using four clusters, while k-means has been used with two clusters.
+As shown earlier in the consensus algorithm in Figure 22, most algorithms agreed on two clusters for k-means.
+However, three clusters received the second-highest score.
+Since the workflow and code for the k-means model with two clusters have already been created, it would be prudent to explore how the clustering performs and what trends exist when the dataset is organized into three clusters. </p> <br>

 <h3> K-Means Clustering: Three Clusters </h3> <br>